 Social Responsibility plan should offer environmental solutions for existing businesses and industries, with the aim of a reduction in environmental impact.
 Participants must offer a 10-minute Powerpoint/Prezi (or similar) presentation promoting their business plan to make a change within their target business or industry.
-The business plan should include an analysis of the current environmental impact of the business/industry, a description of the proposed changes, and analysis of the impact of these changes on the environment.
-The plan should then explore the financial cost of implementation and the impact of implementation on the company's position in the market (including the impact of any change in price, change in customer experience of the product, obstacles to delivery, etc.).
+The business plan should include an analysis of the current environmental impact of the business/industry, a description of the proposed changes, and an analysis of the impact of these changes on the environment.
+The plan should then explore the financial cost of implementation and the impact of implementation on the company's position in the market (including the impact of any change in price, change in the customer experience of the product, obstacles to delivery, etc.).
 Participants should also examine potential competition from other sustainability models, and make the case for their own plan as the best solution.

 GENIUS BUSINESS | RULES

-- Application: The entire application document should be in English, and all file names must be in English characters.
+- The entire application document should be in English, and all file names must be in English characters.
 If the planned market is a non-English-speaking country, the presentation may include examples of the target languages as appropriate in marketing materials, etc.

 GENIUS Business | Judging Criteria

 1. Creativity of concept